privateprep/coding-space-website/src/pages/experience-levels/preschool-code.md

   sellingPoints:
     - Introduction to Coding
     - STEM
+  mdContent: >-
-  mdContent: Combining hands-on activities with byte-sized digital exercises,
-    preschool coders will learn foundational coding concepts such as sequencing, pattern recognition, and logical thinking.
+    Combining hands-on activities with byte-sized digital exercises, preschool coders will learn foundational coding concepts such as sequencing, pattern recognition, and logical thinking.
 This innovative approach ensures that preschoolers not only gain early coding skills but also develop critical problem-solving abilities, setting the stage for a seamless transition to more advanced coding platforms as they grow.

+    **N﻿ote: This is not a drop-off class.
+Adult participation is required.**
 ---